ludlun04/IDATA2301-Project/DESIGN.md

 Images sourced from finn and pixabay
 Images used only by the frontend is located in the assets folder.
 The images related to the cars are stored in the database.

-For the landing page we will have text on the image, since the image will act as a background.
+For the landing page we have text on the image, since the image will act as a background.
 For the rest of the website the text will always be next to the images.

-We will mostly use clear images to show the cars as best as possible.
-We may use slight tint on some of the images.
+We use clear images to show the cars as best as possible.

 ### Icons
-Icons will be used for navigation and informational seconds to create an understanding of what is being displayed.
+Icons are used for navigation and informational seconds to create an understanding of what is being displayed.

-For the icon pack we will use google material icons.
-The icons will be gray scale or adhere to our primary color scheme.
+For the icon pack we use google material icons.
+The icons are either grayscale or altered to adhere to our primary color scheme.

 ### Typography
 We decided to use Sans-serif because it is clean, simple, modern and is easy to read.
 The font we chose is Kantumruy Pro.